Banner

 Full Itinerary

-Once we arrive at the Soraypampa trailhead we pause to enjoy a hot breakfast, prepared by the groups private chef.
+Once we arrive at the Soraypampa trailhead, we will pause to enjoy a hot breakfast, prepared by the group’s private chef.
 Views of Humantay and Salkantay mountain glaciers will help you to get excited for the hike to come.

 • Meals: Breakfast – Lunch– Afternoon Tea – Dinner